KDE/documentation-docs-kdenlive-org/effects_and_filters.rst

 Applying an Effect
 ==================

 Where to apply an effect
 ------------------------

 An effect can be applied at four different levels of your project:

-- you can apply it on a clip in the timeline: it will affect only this clip
+- On a clip in the timeline: it will affect only this clip
-- you can apply it on an clip in the bin: it will affect all the occurrences of this clip in the timeline
+- On an clip in the bin: it will affect all the occurrences of this clip in the timeline
-- you can apply it on a track: it will affect all the clips on this track
+- On a track: it will affect all the clips on this track
-- you can apply it on the Master: it will affect your global output
+- On the Master: it will affect your global output

 How to apply an effect
 ----------------------

 For applying an effect to a clip in the Project Bin or in the Timeline, you can choose one from the Effects Tab and drag it onto the clip.

 You can also double-click on an effect in the Effects Tab which adds the effect to the clip in the Project Bin which appears in the clip monitor.
-In the Timeline it adds the effect to the clips which are selected.
+In the Timeline, it adds the effect to the clips which are selected.
 So you can apply an effect to several clips at once in the timeline.

 Another method is to use the |favorite|:guilabel:`Favorite Effect` icon in the Timeline toolbar and select the effect from there (you add an effect to the favorite effects by right-click on the effect in the Effects Tab and select :guilabel:`Add to favorites`).